top of page

 Please get there 45 minutes before the event starting time.

-The event starts at 9:30 am
+The event begins at 9:15 am

 The event starts at 12:15 pm

-Jr. Black, & Black Belts
+Red, Brown, Jr. Black, & Black Belts

-The event starts at 2:30 pm
+The event begins at 3:00 pm

 Picture3.jpg